2023 Best Value Law Enforcement & Firefighting Schools in South Carolina

 In addition to its best value ranking, and one of the reasons why the school is on the list, The Citadel is ranked #5 for overall quality for homeland security, law enforcement and firefighting in South Carolina.

-The average tuition and fees for an in-state undergraduate at Horry-Georgetown Technical College are $5,356 a year.
+In-state tuition fees for undergraduate students at Horry-Georgetown Technical College are $5,356 per year.
 On average, homeland security, law enforcement and firefighting graduates from Horry-Georgetown Technical College take out $17,750 in student loans while working on their degree.

-A rank of #5 on this year’s list means Charleston Southern University is a great value for homeland security, law enforcement and firefighting students.
-Located in the medium-sized city of Charleston, CSU is a private not-for-profit school with a small student population.
+The excellent programs at Charleston Southern University helped the school earn the #5 place on this year’s ranking of the best homeland security, law enforcement and firefighting schools in South Carolina.
+Located in the city of Charleston, CSU is a private not-for-profit school with a small student population.

 In-state tuition fees for undergraduate students at CSU are $28,960 per year.
 The average amount in student loans that homeland security, law enforcement and firefighting majors at CSU take out is $27,000.